-The next part of this process is to define the relative sizes of "large" and "small" networks in terms of the change in network size that corresponds to the additional of a new level of internal hierarchy.
-It may correspond to an increase in size of the network by a factor of, say, 4.
+The next part of this process is to define the relative sizes of "large" and "small" networks in terms of the change in network size that corresponds to the addition of a new level of internal hierarchy.
+Experience to date indicates that this relationship between network size and levels of internal network structure is not a linear relationship, but looks more along the lines of some form of multiplicative increase in size for each additional level of structure.
+For example, the relationship may correspond to an increase in size of the network by a factor of, say, 4, for each additional level of network structure.
 This leads to the general observation that we are looking at a relationship of two exponential values, in which case the ratio of the log of these two values is a constant.